Includes prayers for many occasions, as well as a novena

 See this type of prayer almost as a conversation, a talk with a friend.
 Since the saints are in Heaven, these are your friends in Heaven who, since they fully know the love of God, want us to join them in God’s love.

 We ask the saints to “pray for us” the same way we would ask a friend to pray for us.
 But the prayers of the saints are more powerful than the prayers of our friends because they are so close to the throne of God.
 If we pray to them, they will plea to God on our behalf.

-Prayers to St. Joseph
+Prayers to St. Michael the Archangel

 A novena is a nine-day prayer where you ask for something; while growing closer to a saint, and while growing your dedication to prayer.
 You can either ask for help in overcoming a certain sin or request a special favor.